almende/test-platform/README.md

 #### Deploy asset to local quarantine registry
 In the final setup of the platform, all assets will be installed from the vf-OS Store, by downloading, checking, intermediate storing in the quarantine registry, and installation of the asset into the local docker environment.
 This is a complex, multi-step process that is annoying and slow during development testing.
 To ease this for developers, a script is provided that bypasses many of these steps and can deploy the asset from the zipfile, directly into the quarantine repository.
 This script is called *manifest2label.js* to mimic it's mirror counterpart.
+This script is provided in the tools folder of the binary distribution, and requires running *npm install* for it's dependencies.

 ```shell
 user@host:~/platform$ manifest2label.js $PWD/asset-c.zip true true